lauracowen/lauracowen.github.io/postnatal_recommendations.md

 - [Mini First Aid course](https://www.minifirstaid.co.uk/) (course; we did it on Zoom but may now be available in-person)

    Really clear and practical course on first aid for babies and toddlers.
 We did it through Basingstoke NCT on Zoom during lockdown (or near-lockdown).
 It's very good, even without being able to do hands-on practice (though I think it probably goes in better if you get some hands-on practice during the class).
 She also sells first aid kits, which we bought as they contain the stuff you need.

+## Babywearing (slings)

+I would now never buy a sling without having tried it out first.
+I had a sling consultation (on Zoom) then hired a sling for four weeks.
+My baby and I got a lot more confident but we were close to six months and didn't think the newborn one would last long.
+So we hired another one for a week but we both loved it the first time we tried it.
+So we bought one.

+- [Caroline, Sling Consultant at Bourne Green](https://www.bournegreen.co.uk/hire) (was Seaside Parenting; sling consultations on Zoom or in Bournemouth.

+   Caroline was really helpful.
+After paying for a consultation, she provides free on-going support on Facebook Messenger; eg you can post photos of your sling wearing and she can give you feedback.